 “The engagement with a photobook plays out over space and time.
 It has a physicality which prints or digital don’t: books can be handled, smelled, shared.
 Engaging with the photobook is an extended, different experience that plays out over time;”

 Photo book creation future

 Thanks to AI, the creation process of photobooks changed and will change because people demand this.
-In Printbox, we have joined that technology race with our brand-new Smart Creation.
+In Printbox, we have joined that technology race with our photobook software and the brand-new Smart Creation.
 Our average client wants and will want to have a beautiful photo book ready in no-time.
 And what is the beautiful photo book?

 The most important component in a photo book is the story that it delivers.
 It is critical to reduce the activity that people usually do to create a project.
 But to tell a story that fully reflects the sequence of events as whole and meaningful – it is hard for a creation system, but crucial for the customer.

 And another factor – personalization.
 People have different preferences, and it does not differ when it comes to photo books.
 It means giving such options as templates or layouts to a user that they will be most satisfied with.
 Therefore, when we think about a masterpiece photo book, it means for us: most personalized and with the most meaningful story.
 And in Printbox, we are working hard to achieve that fully.